Menguozi/Menguozi.github.io/pages/2_about.md

 ## About Me

-Pengfei Zuo received the BE degree in computer science and technology from Huazhong University of Science and Technology (HUST), China, in 2014.
+received the BE degree in computer science and technology from Huazhong University of Science and Technology (HUST), China, in 2014.

 He is currently a PhD student majoring in computer science and technology in HUST.